 CBT for co-morbid anxiety disorders in psychotic disorders appears promising, with effects such as the attenuation of symptoms of social anxiety (Halperin et al., 2000,Michail et al., 2014), panic disorder (Arlow et al., 1997,Erickson et al., 2007), and OCD (Hagen et al., 2014), with associated improvements in quality of life (Arlow et al., 1997).
-However a recent study addressing PTSD in schizophrenia found a reduction of PTSD related symptoms using cognitive re-structuring, thoughthe addition of CBT did not show an effect in the intervention performed (Steel et al., 2016).
+However, a recent study addressing PTSD in schizophrenia found no reduction of PTSD related symptoms with CBT, positive effects were found simply with elapsed time from the trauma, the authors suggest that further adaptations of cognitive-restructuring programmes, such as CBT, are required to improve emotional processing of traumatic memories in the psychotic disorders (Steel et al., 2016).

 Aside from the differing foci of CBT-related interventions, there is uncertainty about what is the optimal ‘dosage’ of CBT for schizophrenia (Gold, 2015,Hazell et al., 2016), though in general a greater number of sessions is associated with a greater chance of more lasting effects.
 Single sessions of CBT can be used as a ‘top-up’ session to manage any crises that might arise.
 CBT is often seen as a ‘labour’ or ‘clinically’ intensive intervention, although the evidence shows the lasting long-term benefits of brief interventions (Turkington et al., 2008) with some evidence of cost-effectiveness (Turkington et al., 2006).
 In contrast, another study of low-intensity CBT for psychosis found it did not reduce anxiety symptoms in schizophrenia (Waller et al., 2013).
 Together these have led to the development of a manualized CBT intervention to specifically address anxiety and depression in psychosis by establishment of a personal recovery goal (Waller et al., 2014).
 Self-guided manuals and apps to deliver CBT in psychosis are being developed to determine their efficacy, as has already been shown for eating disorders (Carrard et al., 2011,Striegel-Moore et al., 2010,Morrison et al., 2014).

 An interesting paradigm is that of enhancing or strengthening resilience in individuals with psychosis so that they become less susceptible to developing anxiety and depressive symptoms (Bozikas and Parlapani, 2016).
-A strengths-based CBT has been developed (Padesky and Mooney, 2012) and there are several studies that report resilience to increase with CBT (Hyun et al., 2010), though not in the context of anxiety in schizophrenia, it does not, however, mean that it cannot be adapted.
-The development of enhanced resilience and reduction in vulnerability may serve to reduce anxiety in schizophrenia and other psychoses (Bozikas and Parlapani, 2016).
+A four-step strengths-based CBT has been developed to help build personal resilience and reduce personal distress (Padesky and Mooney, 2012).
+A CBT study aimed at enhancing resilience in high risk adolescents with alcohol dependent parents, showed improved resilience (Hyun et al., 2010).
+Albeit that these studies were not performed in the context of anxiety in schizophrenia, it does not limit the inclusion or building resilience in CBTp.
+The development of enhanced resilience may serve to reduce anxiety in schizophrenia and other psychoses (Bozikas and Parlapani, 2016).

+In conclusion, this structured review addresses the current and novel pharmacological and psycho-social interventions in psychotic disorders when coexisting anxiety symptoms and comorbid anxiety disorders are present.
+The management of anxiety in patients with psychotic disorders has been shown to reduce the severity and distress of symptoms related their psychosis.
+Further research is needed to deepen our understanding of the brain networks involved, which may lead to improve therapies.
+Currently, there are a range of pharmacological and psychosocial treatments available and should be applied to reduce the presentation of anxiety in psychotic disorders.

 REFERENCES

 Achim, A.M., Maziade, M., Raymond, E., Olivier, D., Merette, C., Roy, M.A., 2011.
 How prevalent are anxiety disorders in schizophrenia?
 A meta-analysis and critical review on a significant association.
 Schizophr.
 Bull.
 37, 811-821.